Mercurio D. Rivera

-His tales “Longing for Langalana” and “Tethered” (both about the Wergens, aliens biochemically attracted to human beings) and “Dance of the Kawkawroons” have been taught in literature courses at San Francisco University, (ii) Columbia College Chicago, (iii) the New School (NYC) and (iv) the Instituto Pedagógico de Caracas, respectively.
+His tales “Longing for Langalana” and “Tethered” (both about the Wergens, aliens biochemically attracted to human beings) and “Dance of the Kawkawroons” have been taught in literature courses and writing workshops at (i) San Francisco University, (ii) Columbia College Chicago, (iii) the New School (NYC) and (iv) the Instituto Pedagógico de Caracas, respectively.

 Eleven of his stories have received “Honorable Mentions” in Gardner Dozois’s Year’s Best Science Fiction anthologies.

 Many of his stories have been translated and published in China, Poland and the Czech Republic.

 Mercurio has appeared several times on the NYC radio show “Hour of the Wolf” on WBAI.
 On one occasion, he read a first draft of his story “The Fifth Daniel” and subjected it to a live, on-air critique from his writing group, Altered Fluid.
 The revised story, re-titled “The Fifth Zhi,” later appeared in Interzone; a podcast of the story can be heard at Escape Pod.

 Mercurio has been a member of the highly regarded Manhattan writing group Altered Fluid since 2004.

 Recent and Forthcoming Stories:

 “Those Brighter Stars” – LIGHTSPEED (forthcoming August 2016)